-Since organic social media marketing can only get you so far in terms of reach, it’s important to look at incorporating social media advertising as a part of your social strategy as covered above, but there’s a caveat.
+Since organic social media marketing can only get you so far in terms of reach, it’s important to look at incorporating social media for rehab advertising as a part of your social strategy as covered above, but there’s a caveat.
 If you’re not LegitScript certified, you won’t be able to run ads on Facebook and Instagram since both platforms require LegitScript certification in order to boost posts and run ads on their networks.
 If you’re already certified, great!
 If not, you’ll need to go through the certification process which can take anywhere from 2-6 months to get reviewed and approved or rejected.

 In order to get LegitScript certification, you must first go through their site and submit your treatment center for an exhaustive review and it’s not free either.

 There’s a one-time review fee of $995 and if approved, there will be an annual fee of $1,995 per year per location.
 So, if you’re operating a treatment center with multiple locations, be prepared to loosen up the purse strings a bit for LegitScript each and every year your center remains certified.

 Please do yourself a favor and don’t worry too much about the fees associated with LegitScript.
 Based on our experience in social media advertising and other Pay-Per-Click opportunities such as Google Ads and Bing Ads, LegitScript certified clients have seen first hand that the performance in terms of brand amplification and new admits from these platforms far outweighs the cost of certification.

 Twitter is a beast of a platform with nearly 500 million tweets being sent out daily.
 Yes.
 There are nearly half a billion microblog messages being sent out on this platform each and every day.
 However, we’re not convinced this is the right platform for addiction treatment companies to focus a lot of time and energy in rehab social media marketing since roughly 80% of Twitter users are NOT in the United States.